Veliki Kupci

 Veliki Kupci (Велики Купци) is a village in the city of Kruševac, Rasinski county, Serbia, located at 15 km from Kruševac on route to Kopaonik mountain.
 Veliki Kupci and Mali Kupci are two parts of the same settlement separated by the river Rasina.

 According to 2002 census, there were 1,035 people living in Veliki Kupci, almost entirely Serbs.
-The younger and middle-age population is mostly commuting to Kruševac.
+The younger and middle-aged population mostly commute to Kruševac.

 Until 1965, the settlement was the administrative center of Veliki Kupci municipality which included the following settlements: Celije, Gornji Stepos, Grkljane, Jablanica, Majdevo, Malli Kupci, Naupare, Sebecevac, Suvaja, Savrane, Sogolj and Vitanovac.
 After that, all these settlements became part of the administrative municipality of Kruševac.

 The following institutions exist in Veliki Kupci: